Choose between the public transportation options of South Korea – Flights, Trains, Express, and Buses!

 - Duration – 4.5 hours

 - You can book the tickets and pay online.
-You don’t need to take a print out of the ticket.
-E-ticket is acceptable as long as you can scan the voucher from your phone.
+An E-ticket is acceptable as long as you can scan the voucher from your phone.
+You don’t need to take a printout of the ticket.

 - The fares mentioned here are for economy class and reserved seats.
 The fares are approximately 2000 won cheaper if you just book a Standing/Non-reserved seat.